yuhandemian/yuhandemian/README.md

 ### 🌱 Education

 - **SEJONG UNIVERSITY(세종대학교) — B.S. in Computer Engineering** (Mar 2023 – Aug 2025)

-- **JEONBUK NATIONAL UNIVERSITY(전북대학교) - Dept. of Mineral Resources and Energy Engineering** (Mar 2019 – Aug 2022, withdrew)
-    <p> Developed a strong interest in programming, which ultimately led to a transfer.</p>

 ### 📘 Professional Training